Creative Therapies Role Models © British Association of Art Therapists, 2025

-Delegates of the 2025 European Federation of Art Therapy conference in London weave thoughts on a wooden loom, considering ‘the tension between Art Psychotherapy and Arts-on-Referral’.
+Delegates of my presentation at the 2025 European Federation of Art Therapy conference in London weave their thoughts on a wooden loom, considering ‘the tension between Art Psychotherapy and the Arts in Health’.
 Photograph © Diana Zuican.

 Research, Public Speaking & Publications

 I have an interest in the interplay between art-making, social justice, and public health.
-As an artist-researcher, I enjoy supporting projects that focus on improving people’s lives and empowering communities through creativity and access to the arts.
+As an Art Psychotherapist and artist-researcher, I enjoy supporting projects that focus on improving people’s lives and empowering communities through creativity and access to the arts.

 Recent Publications